Download and print as a PDF (1MB pdf)

 Out of hours service

-If you have any concerns or questions about yourself or your baby overnight then please call the Labour Ward (RSCH: 01273 664793 / PRH: 01444 441881) where staff will be able to advise you about any issues with regards to your health, care of your baby or breastfeeding support.
+If you have any concerns or questions about yourself or your baby overnight then please call Triage 01903 285269 where staff will be able to advise you about any issues with regards to your health, care of your baby or breastfeeding support.

 Tiredness

 Many women report being excessively tired after the baby’s birth as a result of the demands of a new baby.
 It is important not to fight the feeling; follow your instincts and let your body be your guide.
-Do not overexert yourself and take short periods of rest throughout the day.
-Do not be afraid to ask for help in your household chores if it is available.
+Do not do too much and take short periods of rest throughout the day.
+Do not be afraid to ask for help in your household tasks if it is available.
 Just concentrate on resting and eating a healthy diet.
 In this way you will ease smoothly into your role of happy new mum!

 Breast changes

 If bottle feeding, it may take a couple of days for the breasts to soften.
-If breastfeeding you will receive breastfeeding support from the midwife or maternity care assistant.
+Wear a soft bra, day and night and take regular pain relief if necessary.

 Bleeding